Mineric/C-Language-Notes/Arrays & Pointers.md

 In both arrays in C and python.
 (call by reference)

-Array are passed by reference
+Array are passed by reference.
+Changing the elemetns of arrays will also change to the orignal array.